What is emotional abuse?

 Emotional abuse can feel as destructive and damaging as physical abuse, and can severely impact your mental health.
-It’s common for physical abusers also to dish out emotional abuse as a way of maintaining power and control over you.
+It’s often used as a way to maintain power and control over someone.

 Emotional abuse can involve any of the following: